 The app displays a timeline of events for a ticket requester.
 Agents can access the app while viewing a ticket in the Agent Workspace.

 Disclaimer: Zendesk provides this article for instructional purposes only.
 Zendesk doesn't provide support for the app or example code in this tutorial.
-Zendesk doesn't support third-party technologies, such as React, Babel, or Webpack.
+Zendesk doesn't support third-party technologies, such as React, Babel, or Vite.

 What you'll need